Getting ready for Brexit 1st January 2021.

 Import shipments & clearances.

 Shipping documents must be given at time of booking & clearance instructions must be given to the clearance clerk.
 The declaration must be pre lodged before the vehicle leaves the EU ferry port.
+In practical terms our clearance team need copy of shipper’s EAD (with MRN barcode) plus the vehicle details (reg and trailer number and country of registration of the vehicle).

 - Standard clearances.
 Import Duty and Import VAT payable immediately.